oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/Concepts/what-is-a-reverse-proxy.md

 }
 ```

-In this example, traffic to all endpoints is forwarded to either `https://10.0.0.14` and `https://10.0.0.15`.
-You can extend the list endlessly.
-That's how you can use a Reverse Proxy to implement horizontal scaling.
+In this example, traffic to all endpoints is forwarded to either `https://10.0.0.14` or `https://10.0.0.15`.
+You can extend the list of destinations endlessly.
+That's how you can use a Reverse Proxy as a load balancer.

 ## Summary
 A reverse proxy is a mechanism that forwards traffic to other servers.
 You can use it to route traffic between your servers.